Migas77/eShop_AS_108287/README.md

 - basket.total - the total price of the basket.
 - buyerId - the userId corresponding to the buyer.
 As you can see, the information for the buyerId is masked (c97*********************************).
 Later, the process of masking this and other tags will also be explained.

-All of these tasks reuse a pre-existing span and some of them are created in the following code snippet

 There are also other tags, already provided in the aspire implementation such as "url.path".
 It's also important to note the **use of events** to pinpoint/mark/record important events that provide additional context about what happened within the span's execution (in this case, I provide a simple event - "Get Basket Async").

 ![checkout_trace_1](img/trace_1.png)